usnistgov/metaschema/website/content/specification/syntax/instances.md

 ### Common Named Model Instance Data

-All named model instances share a common common syntax comprised of the following XML attributes and elements.
+All named model instances share a common common syntax composed of the following XML attributes and elements.
 This syntax builds on the [common syntax and semantics](#common-instance-data) shared by all instance types.

 Attributes: